 Einstein's gravity theory predicts warps in space-time.

-General relativity, or the general theory of relativity, is the geometric theory of gravitation published by Albert Einstein in 1916 and the current description of gravitation in modern physics.
+General relativity, also known as the general theory of relativity, is the geometric theory of gravitation published by Albert Einstein in 1915 and the current description of gravitation in modern physics.
 General relativity generalizes special relativity and Newton's law of universal gravitation, providing a unified description of gravity as a geometric property of space and time, or spacetime.
 In particular, the curvature of spacetime is directly related to the energy and momentum of whatever matter and radiation are present.
 The relation is specified by the Einstein field equations, a system of partial differential equations.

 Some predictions of general relativity differ significantly from those of classical physics, especially concerning the passage of time, the geometry of space, the motion of bodies in free fall, and the propagation of light.
 Examples of such differences include gravitational time dilation, gravitational lensing, the gravitational redshift of light, and the gravitational time delay.
 The predictions of general relativity have been confirmed in all observations and experiments to date.
 Although general relativity is not the only relativistic theory of gravity, it is the simplest theory that is consistent with experimental data.
 However, unanswered questions remain, the most fundamental being how general relativity can be reconciled with the laws of quantum physics to produce a complete and self-consistent theory of quantum gravity.